-Phoenix, the capital of Arizona, is nestled in what's called the Valley of the Sun, a metropolitan area known for year-round warm weather, great outdoor events, and a vibrant nightlife.
+Phoenix, Arizona's capital, is nestled in what's called the Valley of the Sun, a metropolitan area known for year-round warm weather, great outdoor events, and a vibrant nightlife.
 On Easter weekend each year communities across this desert city host a number of holiday festivals, parades, egg hunts, and pageants while local restaurants offer special Easter suppers and brunches.

 If you're planning a vacation to the Phoenix area this Easter, there's plenty of fun to discover.
 From the Eggstravaganza in Fountain Hills to the Easter Egg-Citment event at Schnepf Farms in Queens Creek, the Valley of the Sun is full of holiday cheer.

-Easter falls on April 1, 2018, but many events and activities take place over the entire weekend, from Good Friday on March 30 through Easter Monday on April 2.
+Easter falls on Sunday, April 21, in 2019, but many events and activities take place over the entire weekend, from Good Friday on April 19 through Easter Monday on April 22.
 Remember to book reservations for brunch, dinner, and certain ticketed events ahead of time to ensure you and your family can enjoy your holiday vacation.

 01 of 05